 The sap extracted from the coconut flower is known as palm nectar or neera.
 Neera nectar is sweet, clear in colour and high in nutritional value.
 When it’s left to ferment on its own, it becomes palm wine, which is then distilled to produce Arrack, also spelt Arak, an alcoholic specialty of South East Asia.

 The sap can be also reduced by boiling to create sweet syrup or reduced further to yield palm sugar.

 The tip of the buds of fully grown coconut plants are edible, and are known as “palm cabbage” or heart of palm.
-They are considered a rare delicacy, and are eaten in salads, sometimes called “millionaire’s salad”.
+They are considered a rare delicacy, and are eaten in salads, sometimes called the “millionaire’s salad”.

 Cocktail Recipe – Coco Haze

 60ml Arak and Vodka Salak